Characterisation of the Energy of Gaussian Beams on Lorentzian Manifolds - with Applications to Black Hole Spacetimes: Part II: Applications to black hole spacetimes

 The Kerr family is a \(2\)-parameter family of solutions to the vacuum Einstein equations.
 Let us fix the manifold \(M:=\R \times (m + \sqrt{m^2 -a^2}, \infty) \times \mathbb{S}^2\), where \(m\) and \(a\) are real parameters that will model the mass and the angular momentum per unit mass of the black hole, respectively, and which are restricted to the range \(0\leq a \leq m\), \(0\neq m\).
 Let \((t,r,\theta,\varphi)\) denote the standard coordinates on the manifold \(M\) and define functions

 The metric on \(M\) is then defined by

+The roots of $\Delta(r)$ are denoted by $r_-$ and $r_+$, where $r_\pm = m \pm \sqrt{m^2 -a^2}$.
 As for the Reissner-Nordstr\"om family, one can (and should) extend these spacetimes in order to understand their physical interpretation as a black hole.
 For details, we refer the reader again to \cite{HawkEllis}.
 Fixing the \(\theta\) coordinate to be \(\frac{\pi}{2}\) and moding out the \(\mathbb{S}^1\) corresponding to the \(\varphi\) coordinate, we again obtain pictorial representations of these spacetimes.
 For the sub-extremal case \(0 < a < m\), the diagram is the same as the one depicted in Section \ref{sub-extremal}, while in the extremal case \(a =m\), one obtains the same diagram as in Section \ref{extremal}.